-Below are a few key terms to keep in mind before executing a Maryland Advance Directive, as laid out in MD Health-Gen Code § 5-601:
+Below are a few key terms to keep in mind before executing an Advance Directive, as laid out in MD Health-Gen Code § 5-601:

-- Declarant: A competent adult who creates a Maryland Advance Directive.
+- Declarant: A competent adult who creates an Advance Directive in Maryland

 - Health Care Provider: A person or facility licensed and authorized to provide health care to individuals.

-- Terminal Condition: An incurable condition caused by injury, disease or illness from which there can be no recovery.
+- Terminal Condition: An incurable condition caused by injury, disease, or illness from which no recovery can occur.

 Who can you select as your agent?

-As specified in MD Health-Gen Code § 5-602, you may choose any competent adult age 18 or older as your agent, with certain restrictions (outlined below).
-Common choices include a spouse, domestic partner, adult child, parent, sibling, attorney or other fiduciary.
+As specified in § 5-602, you may choose any competent adult age 18 or older as your agent, with certain restrictions (outlined below).
+Common choices include a spouse, domestic partner, adult child, parent, sibling, attorney, or other fiduciary.

 Who can you not select as your agent?

-Additionally, if you have chosen a spouse as your agent, and either you or your spouse file for divorce or are legally separated, that spouse is disqualified as your agent, per MD Health-Gen Code § 5-602.
+Additionally, if you have chosen a spouse as your agent, and either you or your spouse file for divorce or are legally separated, that spouse is disqualified as your agent, per § 5-602.

-However, that former spouse may still remain as your agent if you are medically capable to make decisions on your own and have indicated an intent for them to continue to serve as your agent.
+However, that former spouse may still remain as your agent if you are medically capable of making decisions on your own and have indicated an intent for them to continue to serve as your agent.